Skip to main content

 Pneumococcal Infection and Penicillin

 An especially serious infection is the pneumococcal bacteria.
 It causes pneumonia, meningitis (infection of the brain) and septicemia (blood poisoning).
-This infection is responsible for most of the deaths in children with sickle cell anemia under 3 years of age.
-It is estimated that the children with sickle cell anemia are 600 times more likely to get a pneumococcal infection than the general population.
-Most of the infections occur before the age of 3 years.
-35% of the children with sickle cell anemia who get a pneumococcal infection die.
+This infection is responsible for most deaths in children with sickle cell anemia under three years of age.
+It is estimated that children with sickle cell anemia are 600 times more likely to get a pneumococcal infection than the general population.
+Most of the infections occur before three years of age.
+Thirty-five percent of the children with sickle cell anemia who get a pneumococcal infection die.

 Susceptibility